 Type of Work: Manufacturing, Mills, and Factories

-Dexter Sulfite Mill workers.
+Dexter Sulphite Mill workers.
 Circa 1940.
 Dexter, NY.
-With the photo, we have the following list of names–but it is not clear who is who.
-If you can identify any of these men, let us know.
+With the photo, we have the following list of names.
+A generous contributor has helped identify some of them, but if you know any more, please reach out to [email protected].
 Charles Hayes, Superintendent Jack Farrel, Schenller (sic, Schneller?) — do you know what this title meant?
-(In German, “schnell” […]
+(In […]

 View of Dexter looking northwest from Fish Island